kiancn/CallbackMethod/README.md

 <B>It very much works!</B>
 - it also very much has issues;
-  * in MeReference the constructors have been tested seperately, and so have every other part: but it is difficult to figure out exactly how to use the different features together; so I'll make something up and make the existing better.
+  * The constructors and methods have been tested against some case but but all ny a long shot: but it is difficult to figure out exactly how to use the different features together - without having see examples; so I'll make something up and make the existing better.

 Finishing up:
 * I hope the tests referenced in main Main are readable and comprehensible. <b> Please look at the new example first </b>